 Shawn focused on marketing his shrimp burger to restaurants and grocery stores, but he struggled to get real traction.
 A friend finally turned in a Shark Tank application on his behalf, but when he asked the Sharks for a $200,000 investment in exchange for a 25% stake, nobody was biting.

 The day after airing, Davis was approached by an investor, though, and the funds helped him increase his sales from $30,000 to $5 million in just one year.
 He now boasts deals with several stores and manages his own chain of chicken restaurants.

 Becoming a Shark in Business

 One thing all these would-have-been flops have in common when approaching the Sharks was a mind for business, and many were already armed with business degrees.
 In the end, it was this specialized training that took their businesses to the next level.
-You can learn the skills and strategies entrepreneurs use every day by earning an online bachelor’s degree in business management.
+You can learn the skills and strategies entrepreneurs use every day by earning an online bachelor’s degree in business administration.
 These programs are designed to prepare you to succeed in today’s competitive workforce.
-The Bachelor of Arts in Business Administration – Management from Illinois College blends a liberal arts education with cutting-edge business practices to prepare you to solve complex problems.
+The Bachelor of Arts in Business Administration from Illinois College blends a liberal arts education with cutting-edge business practices to prepare you to solve complex problems.
 Our degree will teach you to think critically, write and speak effectively, work in teams and successfully solve complex problems.
 Additionally, you’ll study key topics like marketing, financial management, accounting and strategic management.